 ✔️ 2.
 You’re Playing Single-Deck Blackjack

 In a single-deck game, you have better information about the remaining cards.
 Therefore, card counting is more effective.
-That makes insurance slightly more viable, but only if you’re using a strategy.
+That makes insurance in blackjack slightly more viable, but only if you’re using a strategy.

 The game uses a single deck.
 You’ve seen a lot of low cards drawn.
 You estimate a high chance that the next card is a 10, making insurance slightly more favorable.